-Currently, fluoxetine is the only second-generation antidepressant approved by the FDA for treating MDD in children (2 to 12 years) and adolescents (13 to \leq 18 years).
+Currently, fluoxetine is the only second-generation antidepressant approved by the FDA for treating MDD in children (2 to 12 years) and adolescents (13 to 18 years).
 Published evidence is based on controlled clinical trials of children and adolescents 7 to 18 years of age.
+Fluvoxamine and sertraline are approved for the treatment of OCD in pediatric patients, although they are not approved for treating MDD.